najlaa-jolha/GRIP/README.md

 # GRIP
-GRIP Data Science and Business Analytics assignments This repository contains a regression model trained to predict student exam scores based on the number of hours they spent studying.
+GRIP Data Science and Business Analytics assignments This repository contains GRIP tasks:
+1st GRIP task is about a regression model trained to predict student exam scores based on the number of hours they spent studying.
 It aims to provide insights into the relationship between study time and academic performance.

 Key Features: